The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 **Why do we not use Harpe Pre-pull for Thordan?**

 * Using Harpe pre-pull will delay our first GCD by a very small amount.
 This generally is no problem and always a gain.
 However, the last GCD in our Opener is very tight and using Harpe pre-pull will most likely result in you ghosting your very last GCD.
 It was very inconsistent for me but you can try it out by yourself to see if you can use Harpe pre-pull without ghosting your last GCD consistently.

+**Important Notes:**
+* Be aware that if you have a Dancer in your party, you will most likely not get the 8th stack for Plentiful Harvest from them due to us skipping Harpe in the Opener which means Arcane Circle will come out ~0.5s earllier than usual.
+This is a 40p loss but adjusting the Rotation around this will be a bigger loss so sadly you have to bite the bullet here.
+* If you are playing on a high ping and struggle to use Plentiful Harvest right as it come up as thus clip your GCD due that, you will miss the very last Gibbet or Gallows in this opener which is obivously a big loss.
+If this is the case for you, swap to the Early Gluttony Opener instead and do the adjustment where you send Arcane Circle right after Shadow of Death so that you will not clip your Plentiful Harvest in the Opener and can safely hit the very last GCD.

 ### Opener after Strength of the Ward